hayes/jsdom-eval/README.md

 ==========

-eval js inside jsdom for simple testing that requires the dom. if there are uncought exceptions jsdom-eval will print the trace along with a snippet showing where the error was thrown
+eval js inside jsdom for simple testing that requires the dom. if your scripts include a sourcemap, stack traces will point to locations in the original source (great for browserify!)

-sourcemaps are supports, for both stacktraces and the snippet.

 ## Usage
 `jsdom-eval ./my.js --html ./optional.html`